PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 The other output Popups are variations on parameters.
 Usually the button_type parameter is the primary one changed.

-The other output Popups are variations on parameters.
-Usually the button_type parameter is the primary one changed.

-The choices for button_type are:
+The choices for button_type are (you should not specify these yourself however):

 ```
 POPUP_BUTTONS_YES_NO
 POPUP_BUTTONS_CANCELLED